Nexus-Mods/NexusMods.App/docs/decisions/backend/0011-advanced-installer-persistence.md

 ## Decision Outcome

-Storing saving the mappings to our Data Store (`IDataStore`) is the preferred approach.
+Saving the mappings to our Data Store (`IDataStore`) is the preferred approach.
 We will associate the settings with each individual Mod within a loadout; more details on that later.

 ### Consequences